 The Psychology program presents psychology as the science of mental processes and behaviors, providing research results applicable to everyday life and benefiting human welfare.
 A second purpose is to prepare students for transfer to a university.
 Upon completion of their program, psychology majors will be able to describe psychological science as a diverse field of research with both academic and practical applications, that encompasses more than a dozen major subfields.

-Students completing the psychology major program will be equipped to use the scientific method to explore healthy mental processes and behaviors, as well as the pathological ones.
-Psychology coursework is done in a variety of subspecialties including social psychology, abnormal psychology, cognitive psychology, biological psychology, and personality, psychology of gender and sexuality and research methods.
-Psychology curriculum introduces students to many of these subspecialties in preparation for upper division coursework at a four-year college or university.
+Students completing the psychology major program will be equipped to use the scientific method to explore healthy mental processes and behaviors, as well as pathological ones.
+Psychology coursework is done in a variety of subspecialties including social psychology, abnormal psychology, cognitive psychology, biological psychology, personality, psychology of gender and sexuality, and research methods.
+Psychology curriculum introduces students to many of these subspecialties in preparation for upper-division coursework at a four-year college or university.

 DEGREES & CERTIFICATES

 View all LBCC’s Programs of Study and Curriculum Guides

 (New students need to refer to the current academic year for the most up-to-date info)

 |Receiving a Degree/Certificate||Class Schedule||Make an Appointment|